CynthiaMKroeger/nonparametric/README.md

 ## Recommendations for Citation of Supporting Materials

   - **Recommended citation for manuscript\_materials\_2020**: Kroeger CM.
-    Data and analysis code for manuscript: Evidence of Misuse of Nonparametric Tests in the Presence of Heteroscedasticity within Obesity Research.
+    Data and analysis code for manuscript: Evidence of misuse of nonparametric tests in the presence of heteroscedasticity within obesity research.
 Zenodo.
 2021.
 DOI: 10.5281/zenodo.4592922
   - **Recommended citation for manuscript\_materials\_2019**: Kroeger CM and Ejima K. Data and analysis code for manuscript: Persistent confusion in nutrition and obesity research about the validity of